 If your sunscreen contains chemical filters, the active ingredients may include:

 Physical sunscreen ingredients work like a reflective barrier, scattering UV rays before they penetrate your skin.
-Chemical filters absorb UV rays, changing them into heat before they can damage the skin.
+Chemical sunscreens are partially absorbed into the skin and create a chemical reaction that helps prevent UV damage.

 Understanding sunscreen SPF numbers

 Sunscreen has a sun protection factor (SPF) number on the label.
 This number is important, but it’s not the only thing to look for.

 “Your skin is exposed to two types of UV rays: UVA and UVB,” explains Dr. Piliang.
 “The SPF number tells you how much protection the sunscreen provides against UVB rays, which are the main cause of sunburn.
 But SPF doesn’t tell you how much protection you’re getting from UVA rays, which can cause skin damage and skin cancer.”

 To ensure you’re protected from UVA rays, choose a sunscreen that lists “broad spectrum” on the label.
 This term means the product protects against UVA and UVB rays.

 When you apply sunscreen, be generous.
 A skimpy application could cheat you out of the protection you need.
 “Most adults need at least one ounce of sunscreen, or about the size of a shot glass, to get enough protection on their face, neck, arms and legs,” instructs Dr. Piliang.
 “Use about a nickel-sized dollop for just your face.”

 How long does sunscreen last?

 Even if you slather on a large amount of sunscreen, it eventually breaks down and rubs off.
 The key is to apply early and often for the best protection.